hanhon0510/e-commerce/README.md

 # E-Commerce Full Stack Project

+# WearWell

+Where timeless style meets sustainable quality, outfitting your every day with fashion that feels as good as it looks.

 # Description

 A full-stack eCommerce application built with React and Spring Boot.
 The project focuses on delivering a streamlined and user-friendly shopping experience online, highlighted by a responsive interface and a broad variety of products.